Iman-ElGanzoury/udacity-ab-test-project/README.md

 ## Software

-* Python 3, NumPy, and pandas, Matplotlib, and csv, installed using Anaconda.
+* Python 3, NumPy, Pandas, Matplotlib, and csv installed using Anaconda.
 * iPython notebook for the ipynb file.

 ## Files

 - **Analyze_ab_test_results_notebook.html:** An HTML report documenting the whole process of the A/B test.
-- **Analyze_ab_test_results_notebook.ipynb:** A Jupyter notebook were the code for the A/B test was run.
+- **Analyze_ab_test_results_notebook.ipynb:** A Jupyter notebook where the code for the A/B test was run.
 - **ab_data.csv:** A dataset containing data for website visitors.
 Some of them were shown the control page, while others were shown the treatment page.
 More detailed descriptions of the columns are available inside the notebook and HTML files.
-- **countries.csv:** A dataset containing the User Id, along with which country the user is from (USA, UK ,or Canada).
+- **countries.csv:** A dataset containing the User Id, along with which country the user is from (USA, UK, or Canada).

 ## Instructions

 * **For the ipynb file:** After Downloading the files, just navigate to the directory the files are in using Jupyter.
-Make sure the csv files is in the same directory so the `pd.read_csv` code can run.
+Make sure the csv files are in the same directory so the `pd.read_csv` code can run.

 ## Creator